E: What are your responsibilities?

 E: Team player or team leader?

-E: Name one thing that is special about your restaurant?
+E: Name one really special thing about your restaurants.

 Exquisite Taste Volume 40